 Even though sugary cereals and high-cal drinks taste oh-so-good going down, turns out the effects of sugar on the body are … not so great.

 So, maybe set down that cereal spoon.
 Need more convincing reasons to actually stick to that low-sugar diet?
-Here are a few of the top low-sugar diet benefits.
+Try our zero sugar jerky & here are a few of the top low-sugar diet benefits:

 1. Flatter Abs

 No, we aren’t just talking about swimsuit season.
 More than fat in any other area of your body, excess fat around your waist is linked to some pretty scary health concerns like heart disease 1, diabetes 2, and the Big C 3.